ricwtk/sync-saved-windows/README.md

 ### 2018 - 04 - 10

-Firefox and Chrome extension (v.2.6)
+Firefox and Chrome extension (v.2.7)

-- Use vue.runtime.js to remove `unsafe-eval` from content security policy
+- Use vue.runtime.js to remove `unsafe-eval` from content security policy while retain reactivity of UI

 ### 2018 - 02 - 02